morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 ## Error Check Results

 This button will compile everything in the results field for all responses.
 It will display any warnings it finds while doing this (these are also saved to a file named warnings.txt in the Morrowind directory).
-It is a good idea to run this at least once before you release a plugin.
+It is a good idea to run this at least once before you release a [[data-files/index|plugin]].

 Warning: It is best to load your plugin, run the error check, and then close the editor and load your plugin again to fix any errors.
 Error Check Results can sometimes mark the responses it is checking and global variables as "changed."
 These then get saved into your plugin, which makes it larger than necessary and can interfere with other people's work.